-Certified Scrum Developer Training with Michigan Technology Services
+Certified Scrum Developer Training with Ron Jeffries and Chet Hendrickson

-Michigan Technology Services offers instructor-led Certified Scrum Developer (CSD) training, as well as other Agile and Scrum courses, through a partnership with a Scrum Alliance Certified Scrum Trainer.
-The training can take place at our location in Farmington Hills, 20 miles outside of Detroit, or onsite at your office anywhere throughout the United States.
+Michigan Technology Services offers instructor-led Certified Scrum Developer (CSD) training, as well as other Agile and Scrum courses, through a partnership with Chet Hendrickson.

-While many CST’s fly into metro Detroit to deliver CSD classes at a hotel, and then leave, we live here and support the local Agile community.
-We continue to sponsor regional Agile conferences, and have successfully run Agile and Certified Scrum Developer courses for multiple teams in the Great Lakes area.
+Note that while many CST’s fly into metro Detroit to deliver a class, and then leave, we live here and support the local Agile community.
+We continue to sponsor regional Agile conferences and local Agile and Scrum meetups.
+We have strong ties to Agile companies in the metro Detroit area.
+We have successfully run Agile courses for multiple teams in the Great Lakes area.

 What is Certified Scrum Developer (CSD) training?

-This intensive five-day course will prepare you to take on the Scrum Developer role and is taught by a Scrum Alliance Certified Scrum Trainer.
+This intensive three-day course will prepare you to take on the Scrum Developer role.

 It includes the full Scrum/Agile experience, including planning, guidance, development, and testing.
 With very little lecture, the course takes development teams through several full iterations of a realistic sample product development.
-Participants will gain experience with all the central aspects of Agile software development, including iteration and release planning, test-driven development, pair programming, refactoring , simple design, and automated customer (acceptance) testing.
+Participants will gain experience with all the central aspects of Agile software development and how to do the basics of Extreme Programming, including

 The class will be formed into teams of four to six developers plus one to two testers (if available).
 Each team will have the option of working in either JAVA/Eclipse or C#/Visual Studio.
 We will use Fitnesse for automated acceptance testing.

-Upon completion, participants will be fully eligible to apply for the Scrum Alliance’s Certified Scrum Developer designation.
+Upon completion, participants will be eligible to apply for the Scrum Alliance’s Certified Scrum Developer designation.